Information About The Egyptian Museum

 Facts About the Egyptian Museum

-- It is actually called the Museum of Egyptian Antiquities.
+-It is actually called the Museum of Egyptian Antiquities.

-- This astonishing building was built by the French architect, who is called Marcel Dourgnon.
+-This astonishing building was built by the French architect, who is called Marcel Dourgnon.

-- There is a hall in the Museum that hosts eleven royal kings and queens.
+-There is a hall in the Museum that hosts eleven royal kings and queens.

-- More than 1.5 million tourists visit the museum every year.
+-More than 1.5 million tourists visit the museum every year.

-- Every month a new artifact is featured for tourists to see.
+-Every month a new artifact is featured for tourists to see.

 The Interior Design of the Egyptian Museum

-The Museum has two floors, the ground floor has 42 rooms, whereas the first floor has 47 rooms.
-The ground floor consists of a collection of papyrus and coins used in the ancient time.
+The Egyptian Museum has two floors, the ground floor has 42 rooms, whereas the first floor has 47 rooms.
+The ground floor consists of a collection of papyrus and coins used in ancient time.
 There are also some artifacts from the new kingdom.

 The 1st floor includes two massive statues of Ramses II and Amenhotep III with his wife Tiya, who are from the final two dynasties in Egypt in addition to some items from the tombs of the Pharaohs Thutmosis III, Thutmosis IV, Amenophis II, and Queen Hatshepsut.
 There are also some artifacts from the Valley of The Kings.

-The Treasures of King Tutankhamun
+The Treasures of King Tutankhamun in The Egyptian Museum

 About 32 statues of Tutankhamun were discovered by the archeologists in addition to the afterlife gods.
-More than 143 golden items were also discovered, ornamented with priceless stones, where you can witness these breathtaking treasures during your Egypt tours packages.
+More than 143 golden items were also discovered, ornamented with priceless stones, where you can witness these breathtaking treasures during your Egypt vacation packages.

-The Treasures and Jewels of King Ramses II
+The Treasures and Jewels of King Ramses II in The Egyptian Museum

-One might expect that as long as Ramses was from the final dynasty of Egypt then his tomb must have a lot of treasures and priceless items but no….
+One might expect that as long as Ramses II was from the final dynasty of Egypt then his tomb must have a lot of treasures and priceless items but no….